top of page

 Abraham’s Gate, the intact gate of the city of Laish.

-This Cultic center, built by Jeroboam after the split of the two kingdoms was initially used for the worship of a golden calf.
+This Cultic center was built by Jeroboam after the split of the two kingdoms and was used initially for the worship of a golden calf.

 EXPLORING THE PARK: